wfailla/un-orchestrator/virtualizer/README.md

 # How to run the virtualizer

 	$ gunicorn -b ip:port example:api

+where 'ip' and 'port' must be set to the desired values.

 Please, note that the virtualizer requires the un-orchestrator and the name-resolver running in the server.